 A recent analysis by researchers in the University of Minnesota offers proof that the bowel bacteria–or even “microbiome”–of Asian populations, namely Hmong and Karen communities, has been radically changed to the worse upon visiting the USA.
 They suppose with these findings which other immigrant populations from the U.S. are suffering from similar disruptions into the microbiome.

-As also stated by The Swell Score, inadequate gut health is related to a greater risk for chronic illness and obesity.
+Inadequate gut health is related to a greater risk for chronic illness and obesity.
 Those that possess a more varied microbiome are at reduced risk for diabetes, obesity, and lots of chronic ailments.

 But findings from our research on Mexican and Central American authorities, food insecurity, and food programs from the U.S. and Mexico inform a bigger story.